Play does not mean a waste of time.

 We think play is a fundamental human endeavor.
 Play motivates us and speaks to our most natural human inclinations.
 Play greases the wheels of social interaction.
 A life immersed in play is a life well-spent.

 Out of the sprites of Spacewar!, games have burgeoned into a diverse and sometimes magical field.
-Games at their best reflect all of the wonder, beauty, and intelligence found in music, film, theatre, literature, and the rest of the arts.
+Play at its best reflect all of the wonder, beauty, and intelligence found in music, film, theatre, literature, and the rest of the arts.
 We believe that our conversation should not dwell on whether games deserve their place in the pantheon of the arts, but *which* games deserve it.

 Everyone games, but not everyone is a “gamer”.